Oak Creek (Eagle Creek tributary)

 Oak Creek is a 3.86 mi long first-order tributary to Eagle Creek in Holt County, Nebraska.

+Course

 Oak Creek rises on the Turkey Creek divide 4 mile southeast of School No. 147 in Holt County and then flows east to join Eagle Creek about 5 mile west-southwest of Midway, Nebraska.

 Watershed

 Oak Creek drains 2.70 sqmi of area, receives about 24.7 in/year of precipitation, and is about 23.81% forested.